cameronmclean/hyperPatterns/hyperPatterns.md

 ---
 Created lib folder.
 First script is syncDesignDocs.js which specfies all the design docs we want to use/store in couchDB.
 Running `node syncDesignDocs.js` from the hyperpatterns/site/lib dir will write teh docs to couchdb /patterns/_design etc...

+######20141216
+When doing couch db doc updates - need to read in whole doc, make changes and PUT back.
+The '_rev' must be present and same as current rev in order to prevent a update clash.

+A PUT to a doc with mathching _revs is accepted, and the resulant doc gets a new _rev.

+I wrote some hacky/inelegant code to get the current _design/patterns doc, extract the _rev, and append it to the defined docs in syncDesignDocs.js - currently it assumes the desing doc already exists.